 - to deviate from the normal student course load; - to carry a normal course load when registering late; - to make an adjustment in registration after the adjustment deadline; - to modify graduation requirements; - to deviate from other academic regulations.

-Petition forms are available from the Office of the Registrar or on DePauw's Web site and should be submitted to the registrar's office.
+Petition forms are available from the Office of the Registrar or on DePauw's web site and should be submitted to the Office of the Registrar.
 The Student Handbook has additional information about petitions.

 REGISTRATION INFORMATION